IronCoreLabs/ironcorelabs.github.io/technology/index.md

   author="<a href='https://www.wired.com/2014/11/hacker-lexicon-end-to-end-encryption/' target='_blank'><u>Wired</u></a>"
   classes="fade-6"
   imageClass="img-desk-key h300"
-  imageCaption="Storing keys on the server is like locking a drawer but leaving the key on the desk.
+  imageCaption="Storing decrypted keys on the server is like locking a drawer but leaving the key on the desk.
 Pointless." background="/img/tech/desk-wood.jpg"
 %}